snoyberg/posa-chapter/warp.md

 For `ResponseFile`,
 Warp uses send() and sendfile() to send an HTTP response header and body, respectively.
-Fig XXX illustrates this case.
+Fig (TBD:warp.png) illustrates this case.
-Again, `open()`, `stat()`, `close()` and other system calls can be committed thanks to the cache mechanism described in Section XXX.
+Again, `open()`, `stat()`, `close()` and other system calls can be committed thanks to the cache mechanism described in Section (TBD:Timers for file descriptors).
 The following subsection describe another performace tuning in the case of `ResponseFile`.